suparna-khamaru/applitools_hackathon_submission/README.md

 ### 1. Tests

 Consists of:

+- Task 1
-- Task 1 -> cross browser test
+	- cross browser test
+	- Fails the test, when search icon or search bar is incorrectly displayed in any viewport size

+- Task 2
-- Task 2 -> filter black shoe test
+	- filter black shoe test
+	- Fails the test, when count of black shoes exceeds 2 (In ideal case, this should be mocked for accuracy)

+- Task 3
-- Task 3 -> product details test
+	- product details test
+	- Fails the test, when product details such as shoe size & large image is incorrectly displayed

 ### 2. Actions